pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Sam-Coupe.md.md

 ## Palette/CLUT mapping

-The SAM Coupé has a user definable palette and thus palette mapping does not take place for gencon modes 2,3,4.
+The SAM Coupé has a user definable palette and thus palette mapping does not take place for gencon modes 3 and 4.

 The default palette in modes 1,2 & 4 matches the +zx, and can be seen in the coloured mandelbrot below: